 The target area for planting TWR in 2020 is Spring Lake.
-The primary focus area within Spring Lake that has been identified for new plantings is the area above the eastern spillway.
-The entire lake, except for the area adjacent to the Meadows Center for Water and the Environment headquarters, is also targeted for planting of TWR in areas of hygrophila removal.
-The remainder of the TWR, from Spring Lake Dam to IH-35, will be encouraged to expand through invasive removal within and around the perimeter of TWR stands, or planted if needed.
-These efforts work towards attaining 2027 biological goals as shown in Table 1.
+Two areas within Spring Lake have been identified for new plantings; adjacent to the Meadows Center for Water and the Environment (MCWE) and above the eastern spillway (Figure 1).
+The remainder of the TWR, from Spring Lake Dam to IH-35, will be encouraged to expand through invasive removal within and around the perimeter of TWR stands, or planted as needed.
+These efforts work toward attaining 2027 biological goals as shown in Table 1.